Progressive challenger Cori Bush upsets longtime incumbent Lacy Clay in Missouri Dem primary

 Justice Democrats, the group that has backed multiple successful primary challenges to incumbent Democrats, said 'the Squad is here to stay'

-Progressive challenger Cori Bush defeated longtime Rep. Lacy Clay overnight in the high-profile Democratic primary in Missouri's 1st Congressional District -- a race that grabbed national attention as a party fixture and Congressional Black Caucus member battled a younger activist who came up through the Black Lives Matter movement.
+Progressive challenger Cori Bush defeated longtime incumbent Rep. William Lacy Clay overnight in the high-profile Democratic primary in Missouri's 1st Congressional District -- a race that grabbed national attention as a party fixture and Congressional Black Caucus member battled a younger activist who came up through the Black Lives Matter movement.

 Bush's 48.9% to 45.5% victory is yet another win for Justice Democrats, the group that backed the successful primary challenges by Rep. Alexandria Ocasio-Cortez, D-N.Y., and educator Jamaal Bowman over powerful Democrat Reps.
 Joe Crowley, D-N.Y., in 2018 and Eliot Engel, D-N.Y., in June, respectively.